 Georgia data: About one million deer in 2022, based on hunting data 1,004,000 deer.
 A significant decline in the deer population since 2012 when the population was about 1.4 million, and a long-term decline since the peak of about 1.9 million deer in the 1990s.
 Some of the decline was planned and achieved by an increase in the number of does taken in the hunt.
 A nearly stable population since 2017 of about one million.

 Population estimates in the graph below prior to 2019 are based on a graphic from the Georgia Department of Natural Resource's 2019 hunting report that has been digitized.
 Estimates for 2019 to 2022 are based on hunting data.

 According to a 2022 report, populations in the North Georgia mountains have dropped by almost two-thirds over the past few decades with mature forests that don't provide adequate food for deer cited as a major factor.
 Coyote predation is also cited as a major factor.
+Change in habitat has affected west-central Georgia.
 One of the worst acorn crops in years in 2022 significantly reduced deer food sources.

 An estimate of 958,000 deer in 2021.
 About 1 million deer based on a 2020 estimate, 1,005,000 based on hunting data.
 Good rainfall in 2020 supported deer populations.
 Georgia changed to mandatory reporting for deer hunters in 2016.

 Using hunting data the 2019 estimate was about 976,000 deer.
 In 2019 there was less than normal rainfall but lots of fawns were born in 2018 and reduced doe permits helped maintain the population.
 In 2019 Georgia launched the Deer Management Assistance Program, also known as D-MAP, to help landowners better manage their deer herd.
 About 1,042,000 deer in 2018